-Thunderstorms: Potential health concerns include damage to homes, fire caused by lightning, and a number of fatalities.
+Thunderstorms: Potential health concerns include damage to homes, fire caused by lightning, and multiple fatalities.
 There can also be localized flooding and the need for swift water rescues.
 Significant portions of the population may be displaced by the destruction and those individuals may not have access to personal documents or medical records.
 Shelter and basic necessities will be of major concern to the public and their health.
+In addition, incorrect use of generators can lead to carbon monoxide poisonings.